prototypefund/Digital_Bargeld-docs/api-mint.rst

   **Response:**

   :status 200 OK:
-    The wire transfer is known to the mint, details about it follow in the body.
+    The wire transfer is known to the exchange, details about it follow in the body.
     The body of the response is a `WireDepositsResponse`_.
   :status 404 Not Found:
-    The wire transfer identifier is unknown to the mint.
+    The wire transfer identifier is unknown to the exchange.

   .. _WireDepositsResponse:
   .. code-block:: tsref